 Aerobic respiration, anaerobic respiration and fermentation are methods for living cells to produce energy from food sources.
-While all living organisms conduct one or more of these processes, only a select group of organisms are capable of photosynthesis to produce food from sunlight.
+While all living organisms conduct one or more of these processes, only a select group of organisms are capable of photosynthesis which allows them to produce food from sunlight.
 However, even in these organisms, the food produced by photosynthesis is converted into cellular energy through cellular respiration.

 A distinguishing feature of aerobic respiration as compared to fermentation pathways is the prerequisite for oxygen and the much higher yield of energy per molecule of glucose.